The Evolution of Secure Email Gateways: From Spam Filters to AI-Powered Defense

 Heuristic Analysis: More sophisticated detection methods emerged that could identify suspicious behavior patterns even in previously unseen threats.
 This approach marked a significant shift from purely reactive to partially proactive protection.

 During this period, email security systems began transforming into true Secure Email Gateways—comprehensive platforms that addressed multiple threat types through integrated technologies.
-By 2012, leading solutions were stopping approximately 95% of mass-market threats but still struggled with sophisticated targeted attacks.
+While these solutions were effective against mass-market threats, they still struggled with sophisticated targeted attacks.

 Third Generation: Advanced Threat Protection (2010s)